Regular Saver

 This assumes:

-• You make your initial deposit payment on the day you open the account.
+• You make the deposit on the day you open the account.

 • You don’t pay more money into the account.